telerik/blazor-docs/components/grid/editing/overview.md

 * `OnUpdate` - fires when the `Save` command button is clicked on an existing item.
 Cancellable.
 * `OnDelete` - fires when the `Delete` command button is clicked.
 Cancellable.
 * `OnEdit` - fires when the user is about to enter edit mode for an existing row.
 Cancellable.
 * `OnCancel` - fires when the user clicks the `Cancel` command button.
-Allows you to undo the changes to the data in the context.
+Allows you to undo the changes to the data in the view data.
 Cancellable.
 * `OnRead` - fires when the grid needs data - after any data source operation like updating, creating, deleting, filtering, sorting.
 If you cancel the CUD events, the [OnRead]({%slug components/grid/manual-operations%}) event will not fire.

 The CUD event handlers receive an argument of type `GridCommandEventArgs` that exposes the following fields: